Sun 7 September – ANAM SKETCHES at ACO On The Pier – BOOK NOW

 Harry trained at ANAM for nearly three years with Sophie Rowell and Dr Robin Wilson, and from September 2024, he has been undertaking postgraduate study at the Mozart University Salzberg, Austria, studying with Lily Francis.
 He was also selected as one of six Emerging Artists with the Australian Chamber Orchestra earlier this year.

-I am hugely excited to be participating in the Hermann Levi Akademie very soon,” says Harry.
-“It will be greatly inspiring for me to be able learn and discover as much as I can from within such a fantastic ensemble, and I am very thankful to be taking part!
+“I am hugely excited to be participating in the Hermann Levi Academy,” says Harry.
+“Immersion amongst the incredible musicians of the Bayerische Staatsorchester is a wonderful opportunity for the development of orchestral skills and overall musicianship.
+It will be greatly inspiring for me to be able learn and discover as much as I can from within such a fantastic ensemble.”

 We congratulate both Josephine and Harry on their successful appointments, and we look forward to following their musical journeys with great interest.

-Words by Laura Panther
+Words by Laura Panther, Alumni Manager

 Back to top